mfem/web/src/tutorial/meshvis.md

    }
 ```

-The first line defines a ParaViewDataCollection for saving data in ParaView data format.
+The first line defines a `ParaViewDataCollection` for saving data in ParaView data format.
 The following two lines define the name of the data collection and the prefix path, which is set to ParaView.
-Thus, the data set will be written in the directory ParaView relative to the current execution path.
-The following line registers the ParGridFunction x in the data collection.
-The rest of the lines set different parameters for the format and the data set, and finally, the set is saved and deleted.
-The users are advised to read the MFEM documentation for more detailed information.
+Thus, the data set will be written in the directory `ParaView` relative to the current execution path.
+The following line registers the `ParGridFunction x` in the data collection.
+The remaining lines set different parameters for the format and the data set, and finally, the set is saved and deleted.
+See [MFEM documentation](https://mfem.org/dox/) for more detailed information about ParaView.

-To download the results saved in ParaView format to the local user machine, one needs to compress and gather all files in a single archive.
-Therefore, a user should go to the terminal and type the following command:
+To download the results saved in ParaView format to your local machine, compress and gather all files in a single archive with the following command:

 ```diff
 tar cvfz paraview.tgz ParaView/
 ```

-, which will generate the file paraview.tgz in the current directory.
-Download the file by using the explorer window and then go to the download directory and extract the archive by typing in the local terminal:
+which will generate the file `paraview.tgz` in the current directory.
+Download the file via the Explorer window, then go to the download directory and extract the archive:

 ```diff
 tar vxfz paraview.tgz ParaView/
 ```

 The above assumes a UNIX type of environment.
-Windows users could use the graphical user interface or WSL/WSL2 engines.
+Windows users could use the GUI or WSL/WSL2 engines.

-<a href="https://www.paraview.org/">ParaView</a> can be freely downloaded both as a source code or precompiled binaries.
+[ParaView](https://www.paraview.org/) can be freely downloaded both as a source code or precompiled binaries.
 The precompiled binaries are available for Linux, macOS, and Windows.
 Please follow the instructions for the corresponding operating system for installation instructions.

-To visualize the downloaded simulation data, run ParaView and open the file Example1P.pvd in the ParaView/Example1P directory, where the path is relative to the directory where the archive was downloaded.
-Next, click on the Apply button and select  "solution" in the drop-down menu in the second row of buttons.
+To visualize the downloaded simulation data, run ParaView and open the file `Example1P.pvd` in the `ParaView/Example1P` directory, where the path is relative to the directory where the archive was downloaded.
+Next, click on the Apply button and select Solution in the drop-down menu in the second row of buttons.
 The geometry, together with the solution, can be rotated on the screen by holding and dragging the mouse.

 <img style="width:80%" src="../img/parav00004.png">

-Replacing the ParaviewDataCollection with VisItDataCollection would allow users to write data in VisIt data format. <a href="https://visit-dav.github.io/visit-website/">VisIt</a> can be freely downloaded and installed on Linux, macOS, and Windows and provides another alternative to ParaView.
+Replacing `ParaviewDataCollection` with `VisItDataCollection` allows you to write data in VisIt data format.
+[VisIt](https://visit-dav.github.io/visit-website/) can be freely downloaded and installed on Linux, macOS, and Windows and provides another alternative to ParaView.
 The steps for downloading and the simulation data are the same as the steps outlined above for ParaView.

 ---